-This Quarterly Report on Form 10-Q is for the quarter ended June 30, 2021.
+This Quarterly Report on Form 10-Q is for the quarter ended September 30, 2021.
 In this Quarterly Report, "we," "us," "our" and the "Trust" refer to Universal Health Realty Income Trust and its subsidiaries.

 In this Quarterly Report on Form 10-Q, the term "revenues" does not include the revenues of the unconsolidated LLCs in which we have various non-controlling equity interests ranging from 33% to 95%.
-As of June 30, 2021, we had investments in five jointly-owned LLCs/LPs.
+As of September 30, 2021, we had investments in five jointly-owned LLCs/LPs (subsequent to September 30, 2021, we purchased the 5% third-party minority ownership interest in one of the jointly-owned LPs, as discussed in Note 5).
 We currently account for our share of the income/loss from these investments by the equity method (see Note 5).
 These LLCs are included in our consolidated financial statements for all periods presented on an unconsolidated basis since they are not variable interest entities for which we are the primary beneficiary, nor do we hold a controlling voting interest.